-Our attorneys are four among only five attorneys in Ohio who specialize in working with exclusively with trafficked and exploited persons.
+Our attorneys are five among only eight attorneys in Ohio and one in Tennessee who specialize in working exclusively with trafficked and exploited persons.

 Executive Director and senior staff attorney